HimixC/Quoted/README.md

-# FriendlyEats (Web)
+# Quoted (Web)

 ## Introduction

-"Quoted" is web application that allows users to view, upvte, and share quotes.
+"Quoted" is web application that allows users to view, upvote, and share quotes.
 It is built on Cloud Firestore(Firebase).
-For more information about Firestore visit [the docs][firestore-docs].
+For more information about Firestore visit [the docs](https://firebase.google.com/docs/firestore).

-This project is built inline with the [Cloud Firestore Web Codelab][codelab], which shows how to build and run the applications step-by-step.
+This project is built inline with the [Cloud Firestore Web Codelab](https://firebase.google.com/codelabs/firestore-web#0), which shows how to build and run the applications step-by-step.

-Features in MVP:
+### Features in MVP:
 1. View a quote with minimum (relative) views and maximum upvotes so far
     - Uses firestore: read based on composite indexing.
 2. Upvote the displayed quote (once per page load)